 The UI-Element is for advanced Selenium users.
 It uses JavaScript Object Notation(JSON) to define element mappings.
 The documentation and resources are found in the “UI Element Documentation” option under the Help Menu of Selenium IDE.

+An example of a UI-element screen is shown below.

 Roll Up